srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

 #### Task 2: Get the Device Connection String

 In order for a device to connect to an IoT Hub, it needs to establish a connection.
-In this lab, we will use a connection string to connect directly to the IoT Hub.
+In this lab, you will use a connection string to connect your device directly to the IoT Hub (this for of authentication is often referred to as symmetric key authentication).
 When using Symmetric key authentication, there are two connection strings available - one that utilizes the Primary key, the other that uses the Secondary key.
 As noted above, the Primary and Secondary keys are only generated once the device record is saved.
-Therefore, to obtain one of the connection strings, we must first save the record (see the above task) and then re-open the device record.
+Therefore, to obtain one of the connection strings, you must first save the record (as you did in the task above) and then re-open the device record (which is what you are about to do).

-1. In the list of devices, click **sensor-th-0001**.
+1. On the **IoT devices** pane of your IoT Hub, under **DEVICE ID**, click **sensor-th-0001**.

+1. Take a minute to review the contents of the **sensor-th-0001** device detail blade.

-1. Notice that the device detail blade provides access to a number of device related functions as well the device properties.
-These functions will be explored in later labs.
+    In addition to the device properties, notice that the device detail blade provides access to a number of device related functions (such as Direct Method and Device Twin) along the top of the blade.

-1. Notice that the keys values and connection strings are populated, although obfuscated - click the **eye** icon on the right of each field to toggle showing and hiding the values.
+1. Notice that the key and connection string values are now populated.

+    The values are obfuscated by default, but you can click the "eye" icon on the right of each field to toggle between showing and hiding the values.

-1. To copy the **Primary Connection String** to the clipboard, click the **Copy** icon to the right of the field.
+1. To the right of the **Primary Connection String** field, click **Copy**.

+    You can hover your mouse pointer over the button icons to display their names; the Copy button is on the far right.

-    Make note of the **Primary Connection String** (perhaps by pasting the value into a text editor such as NotePad).
-You will need to save this for use later.
+    > **Note**: You will need to use the Primary Connection String value later in the lab, so you may want to save it to an accessible location (perhaps by pasting the value into a text editor such as NotePad).

     The connection string will be in the following format: